koash/cec/README.md

   --output-delimiter=OUTPUT_DELIMITER
                         specify the output file delimiter.
 Default is 'TAB(\t)'

-  --header=HEADER       specify row number(s) to use as the column names, and
+  --header=HEADER       specify row number(s) to use as the column names, and the start of the data in input file.
-                        the start of the data in input file.Default 'header= -1' has no header and reads the first line as data.header=0 denotes the first line of data rather than the first line of the file. e.g, -1: no header, 0: first line, 1: second line
+                        Default 'header=-1' has no header and reads the first line as data. header=0 denotes the first line of data rather than the first line of the file. e.g, -1: no header, 0: first line, 1: second line
 ```